kohei-us/orcus/doc/overview/index.rst

 .. figure:: /_static/images/overview/doc-content.png

-It is not clear from this screenshot, but cell C2 contains the formula **CONCATENATE(A2," ",B2)** to concatenate the content of A2 and B2 with a space between them.
+While it is not clear from this screenshot, cell C2 contains the formula **CONCATENATE(A2, " ", B2)** to concatenate the content of A2 and B2 with a space between them.
 Cells C3 through C7 also contain similar formula expressions.

 Let's walk through this code step by step.
 First, we need to instantiate the document store.
 Here we are using the concrete :cpp:class:`~orcus::spreadsheet::document`